-Reputation Monitoring & Management: Critical Components for Business Success Online in 2018 and Beyond
+Reputation Monitoring & Management: Critical Components for Business Success Online

 Reputation monitoring and management make up the first of three vital reputation components when it comes to creating a long-term successful reputation for your business.
 Managing reputation is a process that is best done through software solutions and platforms that alert you in real time, when a new review is posted online about your business.
 There’s too much potential for error if left to manual methods, not to mention the amount of time it would take and the impossibility of the task.

 It’s more than just your reviews that need technological monitoring, as there are a myriad of channels that people have the ability to access online when it comes to obtaining and posting information about your business.
 There’s no shortage of opportunities for them to give feedback about your business, share their direct experiences about your company as well as find out more about your business.

 For example, there are the major social channels such as Facebook and LinkedIn, and then there’s content publish directly to the web on your own site or blog as well as what others are saying about your business on these various online platforms, including content posted on local business directory sites.

 Why is monitoring your company reputation so important in today’s online environment?